 Best Idaho Ski Resorts for Families

-There are several Idaho ski resorts that cater to families and kids, offering lessons, childcare, family-friendly dining and off slope activities.
-Schweitzer, Sun Valley, Silver Mountain, Brundage Mountain, Lookout Pass, Grand Targhee and even the smaller, local resorts are very family focused, as these are the places future skiers learn how to ski.
+Several Idaho ski resorts cater to families and kids, offering lessons, childcare, family-friendly dining, and off-slope activities.
+Schweitzer, Sun Valley, Silver Mountain, Brundage Mountain, Lookout Pass, Grand Targhee, and even the smaller local resorts are very family-focused, as these are the places where future skiers learn how to ski.

 Silver Mountain Ski Resort (Photo credit: Idaho Tourism)